notruthless/csv2rdf/README.md

 NOTE: any columns NOT listed in the configuration file will be ignored in the rdf file.

-If no configuration file is found, the program reverts to asking questions about which class to use.
+If no configuration file is found, the program will create a basic one (instead of outputting rdf)

 Files:
 csv2rdf.jar